Conducting an information review

 - legislation, standards, policies, procedures and commitments which dictate how things are done

 - security or privacy issues relating to the information asset

-- systems used to manage the information asset
+- systems and technology used to create, manage and access the information asset

 - possibilities for information reuse

-- detail on the actual information such as the format
+- detail on the actual information such as the format, volume

 - rules or restrictions about alteration of the information

 - how long the information remains useful for agency business

 - consequences of the information asset being unavailable, are there adequate backups?